minoki/LunarML/README.md

 * [A subset of SML Basis Library](BasisLibrary.md)
 * [Interface to Lua](LuaInterface.md)

-The following SML '97 features are not implemented yet:
+The following SML '97 feature is not implemented yet:

-* Signatures
-    * Work in progress
 * Functors

 Successor ML features: